kiwidata/Emission-by-Country/README.md

 ![model comparison ](https://user-images.githubusercontent.com/111706055/215380250-68e775a5-9e09-4389-a781-db384c399e18.png)

 The prediction models 2000-2021 and 1980-2021 seems very close.
 Especially looking at the next 5 years.
-This shows evidence that the actual growth rate did not change much during the last 40 years and that the prediction model can be used.The prediction does start to diverge the longer time passes.
+This shows evidence that the actual growth rate did not change much during the last 40 years and that this prediction model can be used.The prediction does start to diverge the longer time passes.

 The model comparison shows 3 important components: